Museum Overview

 Founded in 1966 as the Rutgers University Art Gallery, the Jane Voorhees Zimmerli Art Museum was established in 1983 in response to the growth of the permanent collection.
 The major benefactors for the construction of the museum were Ralph and Alan Voorhees, and the Zimmerli was named for their mother.

-The museum is headquartered in a 70,000-square-foot facility houses more than 70,000 works of art, with strengths in the Art of the Americas, European Art, Russian Art & Soviet Nonconformist Art, and Original Illustrations for Children's Literature.
+The museum is headquartered in a 70,000-square-foot facility houses more than 75,000 works of art, with strengths in American Art, European Art, Soviet Nonconformist Art and Arts of Eurasia, and Original Illustrations for Children's Literature.
 The permanent collections include works in all mediums, spanning from antiquity to the present day, providing representative examples of the museum’s research and teaching message at Rutgers.

-The Zimmerli's operations, exhibitions, and programs are funded in part by Rutgers, the State University of New Jersey, and income from the Avenir Foundation Endowment, the Andrew W. Mellon Foundation Endowment and the Voorhees Family Endowment, among others.
-Additional support comes from the New Jersey State Council on the Arts, a partner agency of the National Endowment of the Arts; the Estate of Victoria J. Mastrobuono; and donors, members, and friends of the museum.
-Contributions from other corporations, foundations, and individuals, as well as earned income, also provide vital annual support for the Zimmerli’s operations and programs.
+The Zimmerli’s operations, exhibitions, and programs are funded in part by Rutgers, The State University of New Jersey, and income from the Avenir Foundation Endowment Fund and the Andrew W. Mellon Endowment Fund.
+Additional support comes from the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts, The Arts Institute of Middlesex County, Bloomberg Philanthropies, and the donors, members, and friends of the museum.

 About Rutgers